kschan0214/sepia/README.md

 [STI Suite](https://people.eecs.berkeley.edu/~chunlei.liu/software.html) (version 3.0)
 and [FANSI](https://www.martinos.org/~berkin/software.html) (version 2.0).

-`qsm_hub` serves with two purposes:
+`qsm_hub` provides two key features:

-1. acts as a hub to allow user to choose different QSM (pre)processing methods.
+1. mix-and-match methods from different toolboxes to build your own QSM processing pipeline
-2. provide interface to allow fast method parameter adjustments
+2. provide user interface to adjust parameters of different algorithms

-Instead of providing processing methods of its own (indeed some methods are implemented by me), large amount of efforts were paid to create wrappers/macros to provide interface to incorporate different methods.
+Instead of providing processing methods of its own, large amount of efforts were paid to create wrappers/macros to provide interfaces to incorporate different methods.

-`qsm_hub` provides a tool to produce QSM (and related) map easily.
-It is particularly suitable for testing the best pipeline to process the multi-echo GRE (mGRE) data.
+`qsm_hub` is a tool to produce QSM (and related) map easily.
+It is particularly useful for testing the best pipeline that suits your the multi-echo GRE (mGRE) data most.

 Once you find the best setting of your processing pipeline (and more familiar with `qsm_hub`), you might use the wrapper functions directly without starting the GUI for batch processing.